 People with disabilities can also experience violence from a wider range of perpetrators than their non-disabled counterparts.
 People who use violence against people with disabilities may include unpaid carers, disability support workers, co-residents, as well as partners and family members.

-Perpetrators may target a person’s disability with violence in ways which include but not limited to:
+Perpetrators may target a person’s disability with violence in ways which include but are not limited to: